Parkinson’s Newly Diagnosed Resources

 Connect with an Ambassador

 Our Ambassadors connect with individuals and families looking for support and community to help them live well with Parkinson’s.
-Ambassadors are available to speak with you through email, phone, video conference, and in-person.
+The following Ambassadors are specifically interested in those who have been newly diagnosed and are available to speak with you through email, phone, video conference, and in person.